Land Use in the San Antonio River Basin

 - Methods of Environmental Protection (spills, maintenance, etc.)

-- Administrative Fee (only checks are accepted for payment)
+- Administrative Fee (only checks made payable to the San Antonio River Authority are accepted for payment)

-The completed application is then submitted to SARA for review and consideration.
+The completed application is then submitted to SARA for review and consideration with the approval of SARA's Board of Directors.
 The applicant will be advised of all corresponding fees at the time of submittal.
 Click here for an administrative fee schedule.

 Occasionally, property that SARA owns is declared surplus and is made available for lease.
 A Request for Proposal (RFP) will be issued to obtain bids for the lease of the property.
 All SARA RFP's can be viewed here.